- ChE Home

 MAJOR AREAS OF INTEREST

-We are interested in understanding the mechanisms at the molecular level that trigger cellular processes in stem cell differentiation and proliferation, in regenerating tissues, and traumatic conditions.
+We are interested in understanding the mechanisms at the molecular level that trigger cellular processes in stem cell differentiation and proliferation, growth inhibition using various engineering tools, and medical science.

 RECENT RESEARCH ACTIVITIES